Economy of Switzerland: Data

-The following table shows the main economic indicators in 1980–2021.
+The following table shows the main economic indicators in 1980–2024.
 Inflation below 5% is in green.

 Economic sectors

 The Swiss economy follows the typical developed country model with respect to the economic sectors.
 Only a small minority of the workers are involved in the primary or agricultural sector (1.3% of the population, in 2006) while a larger minority is involved in the secondary or manufacturing sector (27.7% in 2012).
 The majority of the working population are involved in the tertiary or services sector of the economy (71.0% in 2012).

 While most of the Swiss economic practices have been brought largely into conformity with the European Union's policies, some trade protectionism remains, particularly for the small agricultural sector.

+In 2022, the sector with the highest number of companies registered in Switzerland is Services with 230,494 companies followed by Finance, Insurance, and Real Estate and Retail Trade with 107,547 and 45,935 companies respectively.

 Watches

 Switzerland is a leading exporter of high-end watches and clocks.
 Swiss companies produce most of the world's high-end watches: in 2011 exports reached nearly 19.3 billion CHF, up 19.2% over the previous year.
 Watch manufacturing is mostly located around the Jura mountains, in the cantons of Geneva, Vaud, Neuchâtel, Bern, and Jura.
 Notable watchmaking firms include Rolex, Patek Philippe, Swatch, and Richemont.

 The watches go to Asia (55%), Europe (29%), Americas (14%), Africa and Oceania (both 1%).

 In 2011, Switzerland led the world by exporting over US$20 billion value of all types of watches, followed by Hong Kong, at under US$10 billion.
 China exported the highest number of watches by far in 2011.

+In July 2024, the Swatch Group loses 70% of its profit.